denden1s/Snow-simulation/README.md

 This app consist of two parts:
 1. Library, which contain logic of generating snow, drift and physic.
 2. Main app.
-This part realize interface for drawing objects and change states of speed, generetion periodicity and way.
+This part realize interface for drawing objects and change states of speed, generation periodicity and way.